Metal Injection Molding (MIM): Process, Machine, Cost, and Applications

 Adhesives are the core of metal injection molding (MIM) technology.
 In MIM, adhesives have two basic functions: enhancing flowability to fit injection molding and maintaining the shape of the billet.
 In addition, they should also have characteristics such as easy removal, no pollution, non toxicity, and reasonable cost.
 As a result, various types of adhesives have emerged, and in recent years, they are gradually shifting from selecting based solely on experience to meeting the requirements of degreasing methods and binder functions, The development direction of designing adhesive systems with targeted approaches.

-The requirements for binder in metal powder injection molding include: small contact angle with the powder and strong adhesion; No two-phase separation occurs with the powder; After cooling, it should have a certain strength; When degreasing, it will not cause serious defects such as cracking and bubbling of the green body; The viscosity of pure binder at injection temperature should be less than 0.1Pa · s.
+The requirements for binder in metal powder injection molding include: small contact angle with the powder and strong adhesion; No two-phase separation occurs with the powder; After cooling, it should have a certain strength; When degreasing, it will not cause serious injection molding defects such as cracking and bubbling of the green body; The viscosity of pure binder at injection temperature should be less than 0.1Pa · s.

 3.Mixing